oresmus/oresmus.github.io/_posts/2015-09-21-OPSN-network-details.md

 (e.g. every US host must provide a way to receive a DMCA request, or risk excessive legal liability).
 (Technically, a removal request might just be a special tag.)

+[update 10/9/2015: I'm nearing completion of a followup post which goes into details of possible data formats and network protocols, especially concerning how they support decentralized extension of general data formats and relation types.]